 Basic Legionella Management

-If you own a commercial property, having a basic knowledge of legionella is crucial because it keeps people safe and ensures your company complies with the relevant legislation.
+If you own a commercial property, having a basic knowledge of legionella and legionaires disease is crucial because it keeps people safe and ensures your company complies with the relevant legislation.
 Training enables you to understand how to effectively manage and implement effective measures and strategies to deal with the threat of legionella.
 Bacteria known as legionella causes legionellosis and can be a fatal disease.
 This is a collective term for the disease which has over 50 strains.
 It can be fatal when the patient catches pneumonia.
 Some are more susceptible to legionella than others.
-Factors that place some people into higher risk categories are:
+Factors that place some people into higher risk categories of legionaires disease are:

 - The age group of 45 years and over